Occupation Report Β· Human Resources

 Your personalised plan

-Diversity & Inclusion Managers score 31/100 on average — but your score depends on seniority, location, and skills.
+Diversity & Inclusion Managers score 31/100 on average — but your number depends on seniority, sector, and whether DEI metrics tracking & pay equity reporting is most of your week or a corner of it.

 Not a Diversity & Inclusion Manager?
 Check your own score.